koutianqi/koutianqi.github.io/index.markdown

 ## Bio:

 My research examines **the ethics and politics in the process of producing and disseminating Machine Learning (ML) research and technology**, with a focus on epistemic and ethical accountability.
-Combining philosophical analysis with social scientific methods from Science and Technology Studies, I identify and address **communicative dysfunctions in these processes** - analyzing what goes wrong, why it matters, and how to fix it.
-My ultimate aim is to strengthen accountability mechanisms in the communicative dimension through practical tools, institutional reforms, technology policy, and regulatory frameworks.
+Combining philosophical analysis with social scientific methods from Science and Technology Studies, I study **communicative norms** in these processes -  what goes wrong, why it matters, and how to fix it.
+My ultimate aim is to strengthen accountability in the communicative dimension through governance solutions.
 Read more about my previous and ongoing projects [HERE](https://koutianqi.github.io/pages/research/).

 <details class="older-updates" markdown="1">
   <summary>In my previous life</summary>